-<model> The manufacturer's model name for the equipment; element more information about the syntax of the image processing rules, see section B.4.3.2.1 Image Processing Rules.
+<model> The manufacturer's model name for the equipment; element more information about the syntax of the image processing rules, see section

-<modality> The official DICOM defined term for the modality; element from image header.
-The typical value is
+<modality> The official DICOM defined term for the modality; element

 <image processing rules> The rules that control the format in which the image is stored.
-For
+For from image header.
+The typical value is